All Products

 Important

-When you configure a honeypot, make sure that the host server with the newly added host probe can access its associated management node.
+Make sure the host server running a newly added host probe can reach its associated management node before proceeding.

 Step 1: Create a management node